Exceen/game-categories-lite/readme.txt

 ------------------------------------------
 v1.8:
 [+]Option to divide gclite_filter.txt into sections (Categories & Apps) with optional device-specific indicators (ms0 and ef0) and filepaths for hiding apps.
 (See "Enhanced gclite_filter.txt Info" section above.)
-[!]Stabilize the inconsistently-displayed lists of options in the various gclite System Settings. v1.7-js1 (October 17, 2017):
+[!]Re-stabilize the inconsistently-displayed lists of options in the various gclite System Settings. v1.7-js1 (October 17, 2017):
 [!]Fix labels not showing on PSP go internal storage. v1.6: